Nyank1/selpg-by-Golang/README.md

 	-eNumber	End to Page <number>.
 	-lNumber	[options]Specify the number of line per page.
 Default is 72.
 	-f		[options]Specify that the pages are sperated by \f.
+	-tDestination	Send output to the printer of Destination.
 	[filename]	[options]Read input from the file.

 If no file specified, selpg will read input from stdin.
 Control-D to end.